 Sandwich vertebral body is a radiologic appearance in which the endplates are densely sclerotic, giving the appearance of a sandwich.

-This term and pattern is distinctive for osteopetrosis.
+This term and pattern are distinctive for osteopetrosis.

 A santorinicoele refers to a cystic dilatation of the end of the dorsal pancreatic duct (duct of Santorini) 1,2 and is believed to be analogous to a dilatation of the most distal common bile duct, which is commonly known as a choledochocoele3.